Home

 Primarily deals with natural and/or at-home births, where family and friends may want to participate directly throughout the pan-birth process Primarily deals with at-home deaths, where family and friends want to participate directly throughout the pan-death process

-Acts as the mother's advocate — with doctors, nurses, nutritionists, etc. — to ensure that she retains choice and control over her childbirth experience Acts as the death journeyer's and/or family's advocate — with doctors, palliative care team, cemeterians, etc. — to ensure that they retain choice and control over the death experience
+Acts as the mother's advocate — with doctors, nurses, nutritionists, etc. — to ensure that she retains choice and control over her childbirth experience Acts as the Death Journeyer's and/or family's advocate — with doctors, palliative care team, cemeterians, etc. — to ensure that they retain choice and control over the death experience

 Focuses on supporting the family's direct participation, as much as possible throughout — but prepared to assist when needed (mother and partner mostly do it themselves) Focuses on supporting the family's direct participation, as much as possible throughout — but prepared to assist when needed (family and friends mostly do it themselves)

-Works in partnership with the mother (and partner, birth coach/doula, etc.) Works in partnership with the death journeyer (and family, palliative care team, etc.)
+Works in partnership with the mother (and partner, birth coach/doula, etc.) Works in partnership with the Death Journeyer (and family, palliative care team, etc.)

 Refers to other specialists if the birth midwife can't offer appropriate support in the circumstances (obstetrician or gynecologist, GP, psychiatrist for postpartum depression, etc.) Refers to other specialists if the practitioner/guide can't offer appropriate support in the circumstances (palliative-care team/doctor, funeral home, or grief counsellor for anticipatory or post-death grief issues, etc.)

-Offers care for both mother and child — especially the immediate after-birth care of the child — and including mother and child for a month or more after the birth Offers cares for both death journeyer and family — especially guiding the immediate after-death care by the family — and including the family for some time afterwards
+Offers care for both mother and child — especially the immediate after-birth care of the child — and including mother and child for a month or more after the birth Offers cares for both Death Journeyer and family — especially guiding the immediate after-death care by the family — and including the family for some time afterwards

 Usually involved in educating the public in the range of options for birth care Usually involved in educating the public about the range of options for death care